 If you do not mind experimenting with your child’s name, go with Daliso, which means ‘blessing’ in Chewa.

-Eijaz is an Arabic baby boy name, that means ‘miracle.’
+Eijaz is an Arabic baby boy name, which means ‘miracle.’
 This classy and strong name is mega popular in Muslim countries.

 If you want something exotic for your son, you can go with Harika, the Turkish for ‘miracle’.
 It’s fascinating, pretty and sounds very different.